doodybrains/hand-coding-round-robin/README.md

 3. Move it to your desktop so that it is easily accessible to you and other students

 ## schedule
-`0:00 - 0:10` introduction + short lecture
+`0:00 - 0:10`
+introduction + short lecture

-`0:10 - 0:20` first html elements, students will be prompted to write title inside of an h1 tag and a short text inside of an h2 tag
+`0:10 - 0:20`
+first html elements, students will be prompted to write title inside of an h1 tag and a short text inside of an h2 tag

-`0:20 - 0:25` students move down two seats, introduce p tag
+`0:20 - 0:25`
+students move down two seats, introduce p tag

-`0:25 - 0:30` students move down two seats, introduce img tag
+`0:25 - 0:30`
+students move down two seats, introduce img tag

-`0:30 - 0:35` students move down two seats, introduce ul and li tags
+`0:30 - 0:35`
+students move down two seats, introduce ul and li tags

-`0:35 - 0:40` students move down one seats, style 1-2 elements
+`0:35 - 0:40`
+students move down one seat, style 1-2 elements

-`0:40 - 0:45` students move down one seats, style 1-2 elements
+`0:40 - 0:45`
+students move down one seat, style 1-2 elements

-`0:45 - 0:50` students move down one seats, style 1-2 element
+`0:45 - 0:50`
+students move down one seat, style 1-2 element

+`0:50 - 0:60`
-`0:50 - 0:50` student sharing, outroduction
+student sharing, outroduction

 ## reading + references